Nutritional yeast as a source of vitamin B1 (thiamine)

 Loss of appetite

 Loss of appetite can be a sign of vitamin B1 deficiency.
 This may be linked to the potential influence thiamine has on the hunger and fullness cues of the brain.
-Therefore, inadequate intake of thiamine could disrupt the process making the body think it’s full when it is not.[22]
+Therefore, inadequate intake of thiamine could disrupt the process of making the body think it’s full when it is not.[22]

 Low thiamine levels and loss of appetite